 The surgery was performed on February 16, 2012 and Yanez came through well.
 He spent twenty days in the hospital and then continued his recuperation at home, with ongoing outpatient therapy and medical care.

-Yanez knew he would die without a transplant and says he’s truly thankful to Kim and Selzman, along with the entire medical team at University Hospital for trying a new procedure and saving his life.
+Yanez knew he would die without a transplant and says he’s truly thankful to Kim and Selzman, along with the entire medical team at U of U Health for trying a new procedure and saving his life.
 “I wanted to be here for my family, for my grandchildren.”

 He’s hoping to return to the active lifestyle he once enjoyed, which included skiing, basketball, and running.
 “I really do feel great, and I’m getting better each day.
 I credit my doctors and the staff for the fact that I’m still here.
 I’m so grateful.”

 comments powered by Disqus